fakoua/PowerAI/readme.md

 - Node.js Compatibility: Compatible with Node.js, ensuring cross-platform usability.

 Get ready to revolutionize your command line experience with PowerAI.
 Say goodbye to complexity and hello to simplicity and efficiency.

+## API Key

+You must set the `OPENAI_API_KEY` environment variable in your current shell, using a key obtained from https://platform.openai.com/account/api-keys